 Each of these have pros and cons.
-HELOCs are generally considered the “easiest,” whreas the Cash Out Refi is considered the “hardest,” where the HELs fall in between.
+HELOCs are generally considered the “easiest,” whereas the Cash Out Refi is considered the “hardest,” where the HELs fall in between.
 What you need to keep in mind, for all of these is that in most, if not all, circumstances, while you will have “cash” for your investment options, you will now have two debts: your original mortgage (or new mortgage, for the ReFi), and your new loan.

 You can opt to go to your original mortgage provider, shop around, or check out a lending exchange (Lending Tree, Prosper, etc), to see if you can tap into your equity, and invest in that equity into real estate, or a business, and as long as there is enough profit, it can pay back the investment amount, as well as your mortgage.
-However, there is one more, main option, that involves no monthly payments and no interest!
+However, there is one more that involves no monthly payments and no interest!
 It is “equity sharing.”